romangrubic/Snoop-Adverts-Flask/README.md

 * Advert section
   - On each page, on medium screens and bigger sizes, there are parts where owner of the page can promote his own adverts or rent that space to companies for advertisement and earn money that way.
+When user clicks on "Click here", a contact modal pops-up where user can contact me in relation with advertising space.

+* Breadcrumbs
+  - On every page excluding Home page, there are breadcrumbs just beneath navigation bar where user can see his/hers location in relation to Home page.
+If user decides to click on it, it will open that page.

 * Filter buttons and search bar
   - They are visible on all pages and are used to filter ads.
 User can filter by category or by searching names.
 In search bar user can search by whole word or by letter.

+* More filter button
+  - Users can specify their search by specifying category and by specifying a chosen county.

 * Top Ad section
   - Top Ad section is a carousel which is showing 4 most viewed adverts on site.
 Each image in carousel is clickable and if user clicks on it will open that advert in View_advert.html